matthew-brett/pydagogue/curious_git.rst

     git commit -m "First backup of my amazing idea"

-In the line above, we used the ``-m`` flag to specify a message at the command line.
+In the line above, I used the ``-m`` flag to specify a message at the command line.
 If we don't do that, git will open the editor we specified in our configuration above and require that we enter a message.
-By default, git refuses to record changes that don't have a message to go along with them (though you can obviously 'cheat' by using an empty or meaningless string: git only tries to facilitate best practices, it's not your nanny).
+I'm using the ``-m`` flag so the commit command runs without interaction in this tutorial, but in ordinary use, I virtually never use ``-m``, and suggest you don't either.
+Using the editor for the commit message allows you to give a more complete commit message, and gives feedback about the ``git status`` of the commit to remind you what you've done in the commit.

 We are now expecting to have two new ``.git/object`` files, for the directory tree, and for the commit.